-In Oregon, all divorces are referred to as a "dissolution of marriage."
-Rather than a plaintiff and defendant, the spouses are called petitioner and respondent.
+In Oregon, a divorce is called a "dissolution of marriage."
+The spouse who files for the dissolution is called the petitioner, and the other spouse is the respondent.
 Oregon also allows spouses to file together as co-petitioners.

-Because there is no longer a mandatory waiting period in Oregon, it is possible to end your marriage within days of filing.
-For practical reasons, such as administrative issues, it generally takes several days to a few weeks for the court to process dissolution paperwork.
+Couples can either file their forms in person or mail them to the court.
+Oregon does not have a mandatory waiting period for divorces, so it is possible to end your marriage quickly.
+It generally takes several days to a few weeks for the court to process dissolution paperwork.

-Although these summary divorce processes are not available to parties with minor children, divorcing parents can still file for a regular "Dissolution of Marriage" as co-petitioners.
-As with summary dissolution, the parties have the option to mail their dissolution documents to the court, however, they must attend a court hearing in person.
+Many couples who want to file an uncontested divorce do not qualify for a summary dissolution.
+However, they can still file for a "Dissolution of Marriage" as co-petitioners.
+As with summary dissolution, the parties have the option to mail their dissolution documents to the court.
+However, they must attend a court hearing in person.

-Couples with minor children must also complete a mandatory parent education course designed to give them information about how divorce affects children.
+Couples with minor children must agree on child custody and child support, and also complete a mandatory parent education course designed to give them information about how divorce affects children.
 Petitioners who wish to end their marriage as soon as possible can speed up the dissolution process by completing this course immediately after they file their case.

 It costs $301 to file a dissolution of marriage in Oregon.
 Filing fees do change, though, so you'll want to confirm the fee with the clerk of the court where you'll be filing your petition.
 Most of the time, you pay the filing fee at the same time you file the petition.